umdio/umdio/.github/ISSUE_TEMPLATE/endpoint_request.md

 - **Is this a breaking change?**
 - **What endpoint(s) are you looking for?** What new endpoint(s) do you want?
 Or, if this is for an existing endpoint, which one?
-If you are not sure what endpoints apply, describe the type of data being served below.
+If you are not sure what endpoints apply, describe what type of data you would like umdio to provide below.

 ### Description